programmingAthlete/stochastic_quantum_dot/README.md

-# Thermodynamic study of single-level Quantum Dots in out-or-equilibrium regimes
+# Thermodynamic study of single-level Quantum Dots in out-of-equilibrium regimes
  This prioject is an assembly of some sections of my bachelor thesis on simulation of the thermodynamic evolution of quantum doots.

  Three cases are treated in two regimes